slcs-jsc/mptrac/README.md

 ## Features

-* MPTRAC calculates air parcel trajectories by solving the kinematic equation of motion using given horizontal wind and vertical velocity fields.
+* MPTRAC calculates air parcel trajectories by solving the kinematic equation of motion using given horizontal wind and vertical velocity fields from global reanalyses or forecasts.
-* Mesoscale diffusion and sub-grid scale wind fluctuations are simulated using the Langevin equation to add stochastic perturbations to the trajectories.
+* Mesoscale diffusion and subgrid-scale wind fluctuations are simulated using the Langevin equation to add stochastic perturbations to the trajectories.
+A new inter-parcel exchange module represents mixing of air.
-* Additional modules are implemented to simulate convection, sedimentation, exponential decay, gas and aqueous phase chemistry, wet and dry deposition.
+* Additional modules are implemented to simulate convection, sedimentation, exponential decay, gas and aqueous phase chemistry, and wet and dry deposition.
-* Meteo data pre-processing code to calculate boundary layer, convective available potential energy, geopotential heights, potential vorticity, and tropopause data.
+* Meteorological data pre-processing code provides estimates of the boundary layer, convective available potential energy, geopotential heights, potential vorticity, and tropopause data.
 * Various output methods for particle, grid, ensemble, profile, sample, and station data.
-Gnuplot and Paraview interfaces for visualization.
+Gnuplot and ParaView interfaces for visualization.
-* MPI-OpenMP-OpenACC hybrid parallelization for efficient use from single workstations to HPC and GPU systems.
+* MPI-OpenMP-OpenACC hybrid parallelization and distinct code optimizations for efficient use from single workstations to HPC and GPU systems.
-* Distributed open source under the terms and conditions of the GNU GPL.
+* Distributed as open source under the terms of the GNU GPL.

 ## Getting started